Furthering Language Incentive Program (FLIP)

 - FLIP 1 and FLIP 2 may be combined, but no more than eight semester hours of FLIP credit is ever awarded.

 - If you fail to earn a B- or higher in a FLIP-eligible course, you will not receive FLIP credit for that course.

 - If you drop a FLIP course after the second week of the semester, you will no longer be eligible for FLIP credit in that language.

 - FLIP credit is not graded and is not included in any GPA calculations.

 - FLIP hours are counted toward hours required for graduation and are considered CLAS and UI residence credit.

 - FLIP credit is considered credit by examination.
-No more than a total of 30 semester hours may be earned through credit by examination (including AP, IB, or CLEP exams).
+No more than a total of 30 semester hours may be earned through credit by examination (including AP, CLEP, or IB exams).

-Contact the Office of Academic Programs & Student Development with any questions.
+Contact the Academic Programs & Student Development with any questions.